ARW4/FPL_Project/README.md

 ### Looping API Call
 The endpoint used for retrieving the player stats is such that you can only call data from one player at a time using the player id.
 In order to download the data for all players possible it was neccessary to create a loop that cycles through all possible player ids and downloads the respective data.<br>
-<br>1 - Using a pre-existing data frame that contained all the player IDs to create a new data frame
+<br>1 - Create a new data frame using the Player IDs table.
+The data frame is one column and includes all possible player ids
 ````r
 # Creating a data frame only containing completed matchday IDs
 IDs <- subset(Player_Info, select = 'Player ID')
 IDs <- IDs %>% rename(id = `Player ID`)
 ````
-2 - Creating an empty data frame that we will append all the nex data frames created for each player
+2 - Creating an empty data frame that we will append all the individual data frames created for each player
 ````r
 # Creating an empty data frames
 Player_Gameweeks_data_frames <- list()
 ````
-3 - Constructing the looping api call, during the loop I found that calling historic data for all players was not possible as there were some players that where new to the league as of the current season.
-These players would return no data and cause the loop to fail.
-Hence there was the need for error handelling.
-This can be seen below with the syntax: if (nrow(df) > 0)
-This now only appends a data frame if there is more than 0 rows of data, solving the problem.
-Within the loop new data frames are being appended to the empty data frames created in step 1.
+3 - Using the structure of code outlined above to extract and clean the API data.
+However, due to the looping I needed to add a step at the end that would combine the data frame for each individual player id to the overal data frame created in step 2.
 ````r
 for (id in IDs$id) {